Choosing an order picking system can make or break your warehouse process.

 Customer satisfaction and your reputation and reviews count on it.

 Settling on one of these order picking systems is vital.
 But combining with some form of barcoded automated system is how you’re going to take your picking (and retail operation as a whole) to the next level.
+You may also be interested in our guide to choosing a WMS or creating a packing slip.

 Do you use any of these warehouse picking systems now?
 Or have any of them not worked for your business?
 Let us know in the comments below.